multiversx/mx-docs/docs/developers/mandos-reference/values-complex.md

 - the token identifier has its length automatically prepended by the `nested:` prefix,
 - big ints are given with the `biguint:` syntax, which prepends their byte length,
 - small ints are given in full length,
-- lists have their length explicitly encoded at the start.
+- lists have their length explicitly encoded at the start, always on 4 bytes (as `u32`).

 :::